-Some features will show the toast notification at the edges of the screen.
+Some functions will show the toast notification at the edges of the screen.

-Those toast notifications are disabled at factory default.
-You can enable them in the TOSHIBA Function Key application.
+Those toast notifications are disabled at factory default. you can enable them in the TOSHIBA Function Key application.

-To access it, click Desktop -> Desktop Assist -> Tools & Utilities -> TOSHIBA Function Key.
+To access it, click Desktop -> Desktop Assist -> Tools & Utilities -> Function Key.